Posted on

 Insert shortcode using Classic editor

-To add a shortcode to a widgetized area, just add a Text widget with the shortcode.
+To add a shortcode to a widgetized area, just add a text widget with the shortcode.
 Then, load the page to see the shortcode’s content on your sidebar.

 How WooCommerce shortcodes work?